-Thank you for purchasing the CCRadio2E.
+Thank you for purchasing the CCRadio 3.
 Please read through these instructions thoroughly before using the product.

-The CCRadio2E has many of the refinements and improvements requested by customers who have used previous versions of our 4-band CCRadios.
+The CC Radio 3 has many of the refinements and improvements requested by customers who have used previous versions of our CCRadios.
 This radio is built for the highest performance ever on AM.
 Traditional FM reception is amazing in its ability to bring in a weak station clearly.
-The CCRadio2E also has the NOAA Weather band & alert along with the 2-Meter Ham band.
+The CCRadio 3 also has Bluetooth[®], the NOAA Weather band and alert along with the 2-Meter Ham band.

-With the new CCRadio2E, the audio has been enhanced and can be accurately tuned for realistic human voices.
+The CCRadio 3 has enhanced audio that can be accurately tuned for realistic human voices.
 It can also be adjusted for good musical performance.
-Five memory buttons on top of the radio makes it easier to change stations rather than front mounted buttons.
+Five memory buttons on top of the radio make it easier to change stations than front mounted buttons.